-$MC^2$ High School aims to serve those students who have been disenfranchised by the traditional model of school and are seeking a unique educational model focused on individual academic needs and learning styles, provided in a safe and supportive small school environment.
+MC2 High School aims to serve those students who are seeking a unique educational model focused on individual academic needs and learning styles, provided in a safe and supportive small school environment.

-Est. 2013 135.
+Est. 2013 130.
 Milwaukee Environmental Sciences

-Milwaukee Environmental Sciences is an environmental education charter school.
+Kirstin Anglea 6600 West Melvina Street Milwaukee, WI 53216 (414) 944-1240 kaangles@theenvironmentalschool.org Grade Levels: K4-05 Milwaukee Environmental Sciences is an environmental education charter school.
 We serve 150 students in grades K4-05.
 We partner with Expeditionary Learning (EL), design Learning Expeditions (projects) that are engaging and challenging for students.
 Students at EL schools conduct hands-on learning with local experts and scientists, create quality, meaningful work that prepares them for college/career success and share their work with parents and the community through Learning Celebrations.
 Milwaukee Environmental Sciences provides a learning environment where every child has a clear expectation, is recognized for performance, and learns character traits such as Craftsmanship, Grit, Integrity, Respect, Leadership, and Stewardship.